Skip to content

 Wheelock’s Latin, Seventh Edition

 I learned Latin from Wheelock’s Latin and I loved it, but it is old-school and grammar-heavy, which is not everyone’s cup of tea.
-There is also a workbook for Wheelock’s, although it unfortunately does not have an answer key in the back.
+If you love grammar, then you may love Wheelock’s.
+I personally prefer the order in which Shelmerdine introduces grammatical topics, but Wheelock’s is a solid choice.

 To access the answer key for the exercises in the textbook and the workbook, visit this website.
 You have to contact the publisher and explain that you are an independent student (and not someone trying to cheat in a class).
 If they believe you, they will give you the answer keys for free.